 There is no need to take a taxi or a tuk-tuk from the Khao San area to catch a train at Bangkok’s main train station, Hua Lamphong.
-You can do the trip just a few Thai baht per person, in around 40 minutes, by taking a Chao Phraya Express Boat – Bangkok’s public commuter ferry service.
+You can do the trip for just a few Thai baht per person, in around 40 minutes, by taking a Chao Phraya Express Boat – Bangkok’s public commuter ferry service.
 Travel by river is also much more fun than travel by road although it takes a little bit longer.

 Chao Phraya Ferry Pier

 The nearest ferry pier is located on the Phra Ahtit Road.
 The Phra Ahtit Road runs parallel to the bottom end of Soi Rambutri.

 Chao Phraya Express Boat Services

 There are 5 different ferry services.
 The different services are identified by the flag on the back of the ferry.
 You need to catch a ferry with either no flag or an orange flag.
 They run up every 20 minutes from 06.00 in the morning.

 You buy your ticket on board from a conductor who will approach you as soon as the ferry departs.
 Ticket prices vary depending on which boat you use, expect to pay between 10 THB and 40 THB